The-Z-Labs/bof-launcher/README.md

     zig build test

+To run tests on foreign CPU architectures, you can use [QEMU](https://www.qemu.org/) which is nicely integrated in Zig:

+    zig build test -fqemu --glibc-runtimes /usr

 To ease the whole process even more, the [zigupdate.sh](utils/zigupdate.sh) script can be used for getting Zig and building bof-launcher on Linux machines:

 ```